energinet-singularity/dlr-mrid/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This codeset is build to expose AMP measurment MRID relation to Line Segment MRID.
+This codeset is build to expose replation between measurment MRID of AMP used for DLR to MRID of Line Segment.
-Singupy/API is used to expose data on RESTAPI.
+Codeset read file genrated from ETS application and read this file using pandas application for cleanup data frame. in last we use Singupy/API to expose data on RESTAPI.

 ### Dependencies